 Whether you’re expecting a baby, preparing for adoption, or already busy with children at home, it’s easy to overlook or postpone dealing with the financial aspects of a growing family.

 Here are six tips to consider, sooner rather than later.
 If you wait, it will be even more difficult to find the time.

 Parents instinctively want to provide security for their child.
 Estate planning strategies should be high on your to-do list.
-The risk of death or incapacity may be low, but the consequences are great, so having an estate plan is an important way to protect your child.
+The risk of death or incapacity may be low, but the consequences are great, so having an estate plan is an important way to help protect your child.
 Here are six things to consider:

-A will or revocable trust
+A will or revocable trust (or both)

 A will not only provides instructions for distributing property you own, it’s also the only way to specify who would be the guardian of your children if both parents die.

 A revocable living trust is an alternative way to distribute property while avoiding the probate process.
 It also lets you provide for continued management of trust property during your lifetime if you are incapacitated.